Safeguarding Policy

 • Undertake a safeguarding evaluation/audit, report to the Senior Leadership Team (SLT) and Governing Body.

-The DSL and Deputy DSLs will liaise with the three safeguarding partners of the Pan-Dorset Safeguarding Children Partnership and with other agencies in line with Working Together to Safeguard Children.
-The National Society for the Prevention of Cruelty to Children (NSPCC) – When to call the Police should help the DSL to understand when they should consider calling the Police and what they should expect.
+The DSL and Deputy DSLs will liaise with the three safeguarding partners of the BCP Safeguarding Children Partnership and with other agencies in line with Working Together to Safeguard Children.
+The National Police Chief’s Council – When to call the Police guidance will help the DSL and other Senior Leaders to understand when they should consider calling the Police and what they should expect.
+This guidance can be found below.

 The Governing Body